-Gallup Poll: President Trump Doesn’t Keep Promises More Than Half Of Americans Believe
+Gallup Poll: President Trump Doesn’t Keep Promises, More Than Half Of Americans Believe

 ”For now Trump has lost significant ground with a public that only two months ago credited him with having one of the key characteristics of a successful president,” pollsters noted.

-Other recent polls have also found that Trump’s reputation as a strong leader have taken something of a hit.
+Other recent polls have also found that Trump’s reputation as a strong leader has taken something of a hit.

 An Economist/YouGov poll found that just 50 or 51 percent of U.S. adults said Trump was either a ”very strong” or ”somewhat strong” leader in a question about leadership qualities, dramatically down from the 61 percent he polled at soon after his inauguration.